HarvestX/h6x_serial_interface/README.md

 ## Run simple example
-The following
 #### Read packet from the device
-Here the following parameters are available.
 - `dev` : Path of the device
 - `baudrate` : Baudrate